- Smooth movements are essential for producing high-quality footage.

 Here’s how to optimize Adjust Gimbal Pitch Speed: This controls how quickly the gimbal moves.

-2. Choose the Right Flight Mode: DJI drones typically offer modes like Tripod, Sport, and Positioning.
+- Choose the Right Flight Mode: DJI drones typically offer various modes, including Tripod, Sport, and Positioning.
 Tripod mode is best for smooth movements.

 Understanding Flight Modes and Sensitivity